Practical randomness amplification and privatisation with implementations on quantum computers: Idea of the protocol

 \subsection{Interaction with the quantum device\,---\,data collection}

 The first part of the protocol consists of collecting data which will serve to analyse the behaviour of the quantum device.
-For this, the quantum device is being driven in different settings, called inputs, and its response, called outputs, saved for later analysis.
-For example, in our quantum computer implementation one circuit (among eight) is being generated and sent to the machine to implement.
-The generated outcomes are then saved for later analysis.
-After sufficiently many rounds of such interactions with the quantum device, one can build a faithful input-output probability distribution for the device -- this is its \textit{behaviour} and will serve for the verification.
-This is the only step which requires quantum hardware.
+It is the only step requiring quantum hardware.
+The quantum device is being driven in different settings, called inputs, and its response, called outputs{, are recorded}.
+Both inputs and outputs are saved for later analysis.
+After sufficiently many rounds of such interactions with the quantum device, one can build a faithful joint input-output probability distribution for the device\,---\,this is its \textit{observed behaviour} {that} will serve to certify that it truly generates unpredictable outputs.